mmadsen/HerokuCondaFlaskCeleryRedis/README.md

 Further operations are possible with `Flask-Migrate` as well.
 To downgrade schemas, use `python manage.py db downgrade` for example.
 You can also get migration history with `python manage.py db history`.

+### Setting up Redis and Celery ###

+I'm doing this in two stages -- Redis by itself first, following the RealPython code, and then I'm going to migrate it to Celery since I like the abstraction on top of the message queue.
+This allows easy migration to RabbitMQ or Kafka later if needs or volume change.